-Another key difference between FNF and PerfMon is how the flow monitor is applied on the network device.
+Another major difference between FNF and PerfMon is how the flow monitor is applied on the network device.
 FNF uses an inbound or outbound flow monitor applied to an interface, which applies to all network traffic received or transmitted on that interface.
 PerfMon uses the Cisco Common Classification Policy Language (C3PL) that is used to implement QoS policies.
 You use a new type of policy map, policy-map type performance-monitor, in conjunction with the C3PL and PerfMon flow monitors, with the policy-map applied to the relevant device interfaces.

-Before you configure PerfMon, please verify that you have completed all of the QoS procedures for all WANaggregation routers and remote-site routers from the following guides: MPLS WAN Design Guide, Layer 2 WAN Design Guide, and VPN WAN Design Guide.
+Before you configure PerfMon, please verify that you have completed all of the QoS procedures for all WANaggregation routers and remote-site routers from the following guides: MPLS WAN Technology Design Guide, Layer 2 WAN Technology Design Guide, and VPN WAN Technology Design Guide.
 Several of the procedures in this guide assume that you have already configured QoS class maps for selecting traffic.

-These class maps are listed for your reference:
+The shared class maps from these other guides are listed for your reference: